exoplatform/exo-documentation/docs/Manage-Space.rst

 -  The same actions icons we already have in the platform default topbar:
    Notifications, Applications center, Search icon and Chat.

-In mobile devices, applications navigation bar is displayed on the bottom and scrollable right and left.
+On mobile devices, application navigation bar is displayed at the bottom and can be scrolled from right to left.

 |SP-14|